MaiTaiTom Gets The Royal Treatment…Two Weeks Exploring London and Scotland

 Armed with reservations, we arrived at the Riverside Inn at 7:30.
 There were two problems; the menu looked nothing like the one I had seen online, and the ambiance was pretty non-existent.
 We offered our apologies and moved on.
 Life’s too short to eat at a restaurant you don’t want to dine.
 However, unbeknownst to us was the fact that most of Callander’s restaurants were full up on this Monday night.
 We attempted to get in Callander Meadows (menu looked great), but it was packed.

-Kim and Mary decided to head across the street to Mhor Fish, the perfect spot for our fish lover Mary.
+Kim and Mary decided to head across the street to Mhor Fish, probably because Mary always needs more fish.
 They thoroughly enjoyed their fish and chips, and some chowder along with a salt and pepper calamari fried in beef fat.

 Since Tracy and I hadn’t dined on Italian food since the previous evening, we scooped up the last table at Ciro’s.
 This was an excellent choice, although a couple of days after our visit, we learned that fire swept through some flats above Ciro’s, and water damage has closed the restaurant for the time being.
 If it opens back up, I highly recommend it.